driskull/ds2020/SETUP_SCRIPT.md

 - 1366x768 resolution
 - hide bookmarks bar
 - remove dock and go full screen
-- have IDE open and only showing 1 file
+- have IDE or debugger open and only showing 1 file
 - turn off volume